 There seems to be some sort of affinity between these men.
-And it’s strange because in the actual Hanukkah we see ourselves as the enemies of the Greeks.
+And it’s strange because, in the actual Hanukkah, we see ourselves as the enemies of the Greeks.
 It's a war which the Maccabees wage against the Syrian Greeks but this isn’t a war at all.
-In this meeting they were allies.
+In this meeting, they were allies.

-This meeting takes place several generations before the actual Hanukkah but it is the first high-level contact between Jewish culture and Greek culture and it happened on the 25th of Tevet; Hanukkah happens exactly 30 days before that, 25th day of Kislev.
+This meeting takes place several generations before the actual Hanukkah, but it is the first high-level contact between Jewish culture and Greek culture.
+And it happened on the 25th of Tevet; Hanukkah happens exactly 30 days before that, 25th day of Kislev.
 Could it be that this event, this first meeting between Greeks and Jews, is in some kind of way a prototype for Hanukkah?

 The Background Behind Hanukkah's Story

-Turns out, there are, those are the torches – torches that the elders held in their hands as they went outside the Beit Hamikdash, to greet Alexander.
+Turns out, there are, those are the torches – torches that the elders held in their hands as they went outside of the Beit Hamikdash, to greet Alexander.
 Isn't that an interesting coincidence?
 Candles on the menorah that would burn all night long, torches in this delegation that burned all night long.

 Not only did they burn all night long, they seem to continue burning even in the morning.
 We are told that they are holding these torches when dawn comes.
-What are they doing holding torches when at the end they are going to meet Alexander in the daylight?
-The oil in the torches is only designed to keep the torches burning in the night but the torches continue burning hours after the oil was due to expire.
-Just like the later miracle Hanukkah, the oil kept on burning.
+What are they doing holding torches, when at the end they are going to meet Alexander in the daylight?
+The oil in the torches are only designed to keep the torches burning in the night but the torches continue burning hours after the oil was due to expire.
+Just like the later miracle of Hanukkah, when the oil kept on burning.

 Interestingly, that quality of the oil, its ability to keep on burning longer than its appointed time, seems to be associated in particular with the influence of Shimon Hatzadik.